Christian Walker Player Props: Diamondbacks vs. Twins

 Christian Walker At The Plate

-- He ranks 61st in batting average, 56th in on base percentage, and 16th in slugging among qualified hitters in MLB play.
+- Among qualified hitters, he ranks 67th in batting average, while his on-base percentage ranks 58th and he is 17th in slugging.

-- Walker enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .267.

-- Walker has picked up a hit in 62.6% of his 107 games this season, with multiple hits in 27.1% of those games.
+- Walker has picked up a hit in 67 of 108 games this year, with multiple hits 29 times.

-- He has scored in 48 games this year (44.9%), including multiple runs in six games.
+- He has scored in 44.4% of his games this year, with more than one run scored in 5.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.